© California TMS Clinics. 2025 | All rights reserved.

 If it’s the patient’s first session, the technician/physician determines the best location to place the magnets (on the patient’s brain) and adjust the best dose of magnetic energy for the patient.
 Next, the technician will place an electromagnetic coil against the patient’s head.
 This coil will be turned off/on repeatedly to produce stimulating pulses.

 While treatment is administered, patients remain awake while sitting in a comfortable chair.
 They may hear a clicking sound because the magnetic impulses are being released.
 They may feel a knocking or tapping sensation under the magnetic coil.
-Patients may also experience some scalp discomfort while receiving the treatment (and for a short time after that).
+Patients may also experience some scalp discomfort while receiving the TMS therapy treatment (and for a short time after that), but they are not harmful.
 They can drive themselves home after the treatment and resume their normal activities.

 TMS therapy can take a few weeks to a few months, depending on the patient’s condition.
 Each patient starts to feel better at different times.
 Treatment sessions typically last around 30-40 minutes.
 How long each session lasts is based on the number of pulses delivered and the TMS coil used.